jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

-The middle-class needs to step up.
-Much of Main Street already is.
-Millions of creators are already making honest product reviews, instruction videos, history lessons.
-I insert their YouTube, Vimeo, GIF, and other media throughout this book.
-It was the best way to to showcase how relevant it is.
-While I want to help creators and their audiences realize how historic their work is, of course, all credit for the videos goes to the them.
+I used many videos and images throughout this book.
+They help explain information faster so why not.
+I especially used them because they're a window into how the world is transforming.
+Millions of creators are already using modern technology to make honest product reviews, instruction videos, history lessons, and more.
+While I want to help creators and their audiences realize how historic their work is, of course, all credit for the media goes to them.

-Also, I use Star Wars, Star Trek, and other pop culture references to help explain some topics.
+Also, I use Star Wars, Star Trek, and other pop culture references.
 If you're not a fan, don't worry too much.
-If were in Ancient Greece, I'd reference Zeus and Apollo.
+If we were in Ancient Greece, I'd reference Greek Mythology.
+If it was Victorian Britain; Shakespeare.
+Using common stories is just a way to explain topics than would otherwise be pretty dry.

 # Introduction